-Marriage Intensives & Online Counseling | Imago Therapy – The Marriage Restoration Project
+Marriage Intensives & Online Counseling | Imago Therapy โ€“ The Marriage Restoration Project

 What Should a Couples Therapist Not Do?
 11 Red Flags to Watch For

-1. Let You Reenact the Same Fights from Home
+1. Let You Reenact the Same Fights From Home

 2. Take Sides or Play Referee

-3. Let Their Personal Beliefs About Marriage Influence Your Outcome
+3. Impose Their Personal Beliefs About Marriage

-4. Pathologize One or Both Partners
+4. Pathologize One Partner

 5. Ignore the Systemic Nature of Relationships

-6. Avoid the Tough Conversations
+6. Avoid Tough Conversations

 8. Lack a Clear Structure or Method

-9. Fail to Teach New Dialogue Patterns
+9. Fail to Teach New Communication Tools

-10. Create Doubt About the Relationship’s Viability
+10. Plant Seeds of Doubt About the Relationship

-11. Suggest Separation or Divorce
+11. Suggest Divorce or Separation Prematurely

 FAQs: What Should a Couples Therapist Not Do?